top of page

 EAZa best practice guidelines.jpg

-"EAZA Best Practice Guidelines are produced by the various TAGs to merge expert husbandry knowledge and make it widely available within and outside the borders of the EAZA community."
+"EAZA Best Practice Guidelines are produced by the various Taxon Advisory Groups (TAGs) to merge expert husbandry knowledge and make it widely available within and outside the borders of the EAZA community.
+The guidelines displayed below show best practice standards, which EAZA zoos aim at achieving. "

 Australasia